NexGenCloud/hyperstack-sdk-python/docs/EnvironmentApi.md

 Create environment

 Creates an environment—a container to organize your resources, including SSH key pairs, virtual machines, and volumes.
-To create your environment, provide your desired environment name, and [**region**](https://infrahub-doc.nexgencloud.com/docs/features/regions) in the request body.
+To create your environment, provide your desired environment name, and [**region**](https://docs.hyperstack.cloud/docs/resource-management/regions/) in the request body.

 ### Example

 * Api Key Authentication (apiKey):
-* Api Key Authentication (accessToken):

 ```python
 import hyperstack